rgrannell1/kea-snippets/readme.md

 Arrow-Snippets (v0.1)
 ===========================================

-**Arrow-Snippets** is a Sublime Text 2/3 package containing snippets for every function in the [**Arrow**](https://github.com/rgrannell1/arrow) functional programming library for R. This package adds tab-autocompletion and method name suggestions for all **Arrow** functions, speeding up development significantly (at least for me).
+**Arrow-Snippets** serves a very specific purpose.
+It is a Sublime Text 2/3 package that adds text snippets for every function in the [**Arrow**](https://github.com/rgrannell1/arrow) functional programming library for the R language.
+They can be handy for writing long method chains quickly.

-These snippets only appear for R files.

 ## 1 Installing